crookse/frozenv/README.md

 **Purpose**

-Allows you to freeze an object including its nested objects and properties
+Allows you to freeze an object including its nested objects and properties.

 **Type**